Towards the non-perturbative cosmological bootstrap: Boundary four-point function

 In particular, for scalar operators $\OO_1$ and $\OO_2$ we have the explicit formula

 Note that in \reef{eq:IMFT}, we used the fact that by swapping $\OO_1$ and $\OO_2$ in the three-point structure defined in~\eref{three point structure}, one picks a factor of $(-1)^\ell$.

 $I^{\text{MFT}}_{\D,\ell}$ is negative for odd spins.
-On the other hand, the partial wave coefficients of the correlator~\reef{eq:oototo} have to be non-negative for all spins and values of $\D=\hd+i\nu$ with $\nu\geq0$.
-We shall now see that the third term in \eqref{eq:oototoMFT} solves this problem.
+On the other hand, according to~\reef{eq: positivty} the partial wave coefficients of the correlator~\reef{eq:oototo} have to be non-negative for all spins and values of $\D=\hd+i\nu$ with $\nu\geq0$.
+In the next section, we shall see that the third term in~\eqref{eq:oototoMFT2} solves this problem.